 - The eggplant should feel firm and not soft at any part.

 Same rules go for any other eggplant recipe such as caponata and stuffed eggplant.
 Make sure you check the eggplants before picking them.
-To make this Greek eggplant salad I used Italian eggplants but you can also use small globe eggplants as well.

 - Char the eggplant: Wash and dry the eggplants.
 Turn on your gas range to medium high and place the eggplant on the range.
 Char it on one side until it starts getting soft and the skin starts to burn.
 Turn and char the other sides as well until the eggplant is completely cooked and charred on all sides.
 If you don't have access to gas range, roast the eggplants in the oven.